 - Faculty Representatives: Professor Lucile Duperron (French & Francophone Studies); Professor Margaret Frohlich (Spanish); Professor Kamaal Haque (German)

-- Organizational Development and Training Specialist, Human Resource Services: Dennette Moul
+- Associate Director for Human Resource Development: Dennette Moul

 - President's Commission for Women, Gender & Sexuality representative: Professor Donna Bickford